cwf231/cwf231.github.io/_posts/2020-05-14-the_best_in_baseball.markdown

 <img src="https://raw.githubusercontent.com/cwf231/dominant_pitcher/master/images/boxtps.png">

 Each year, the majority of the league is in the same cluster.
-What's most interesting about this stat will be the outlires.
+What's most interesting about this stat will be the outliers.

 ---